 Understanding Uber and Lyft Car Accident Claims

 The rise of ride-hailing companies like Uber and Lyft have placed a large number of vehicles on the road taking passengers back and forth to destinations all over.
 These vehicles and services range far and wide from San Francisco to Miami and even abroad.
 With these vehicles on the road comes the risk of car accidents.
-Many who become involved in an accident involving an Uber or Lyft vehicle will wonder how exactly a car accident claim would work in this situation.
+If you’re involved in an accident involving an Uber or Lyft vehicle, you may be wondering how to file a car accident claim.

 Uber and Lyft Vehicle Accident Claims

 When someone gets into a car accident involving an Uber or Lyft vehicle that may be at fault then the first issue to address is determining liability.
 The liability in these accidents depends entirely on the circumstances which can make the liable party vary pretty greatly.
-On top of that, a plaintiff in an Uber or Lyft accident claim has to be able to prove that the liable party was negligent.
+On top of that, an Uber/Lyft accident claimant must prove that the liable party was negligent.

-By being able to prove that driver was negligent by, for example, drinking while driving or making reckless maneuvers with their vehicle that violate street laws, then a plaintiff can make a case for receiving compensation for the damages they received from the accident.
+By proving that the driver was negligent, a plaintiff can make a case for receiving compensation for damages they incurred from the accident.
 This goes for passengers of an Uber or Lyft vehicle as well as drivers of vehicles that an Uber or Lyft vehicle collides with.

 In order to best pursue legal action after an Uber or Lyft accident, consider hiring an experienced Uber and Lyft accident attorney.
 They can significantly increase the chances of your claim getting you the level of compensation that you need.
-Experienced Uber and Lyft car accident lawyers like Sand Law have resources to help you navigate the legal process, investigate the accident, secure evidence to prove negligence, and handle negotiations with insurance companies.
+Experienced Uber and Lyft car accident lawyers like Sand Law have resources to help you:

 Liability for Uber and Lyft Accidents

 It is important to note that Ubers and Lyfts are not taxis and are not legally considered taxi services.
 This means that the kind of liability that one would expect with a taxi accident claim is not applicable to a car accident claim involving an Uber or Lyft.
 Uber and Lyft are not considered taxi or private transport companies and instead are considered software companies.
-They simply provide an app that allows people to hail rides from drivers that also use the Uber or Lyft app.
+They simply provide an app that allows people to hail rides from individual drivers.
 Uber and Lyft do not directly hire their drivers and instead the drivers are considered more like independent contractors.

-However, Uber and Lyft still maintain accountability for the drivers that utilize their apps by utilizing insurance coverage depending on the circumstances of the accident.
-So despite not being able to sue Uber or Lyft as an employer of their drivers like one might sue a taxi or trucking company, they still will have a certain level of coverage.
+Uber and Lyft maintain accountability for drivers using the apps by providing insurance coverage depending on the circumstances of the accident.
+So you can’t sue Uber or Lyft as an employer of their drivers like one might sue a taxi or trucking company.
+But you will still have a certain level of insurance coverage to draw from.

 Uber and Lyft Insurance Coverage